 Graduate Studies in sociology

-Welcome to the Department of Sociology at the University of Louisville—a truly exciting place to study!
+Welcome to the Department of Sociology at the University of Louisville—an exciting place to study!
 Our programs in both traditional and applied sociology prepare students with a strong liberal arts education and careers in government, social services, and research.
 Our faculty and students are actively engaged in the city and region through various internship, volunteer, service-learning, and research activities.
-We choose to be part of the world, not just observers of it.
+We choose to be part of the world - not just observers of it.

-The department is a dynamic group of 16 scholars who teach and conduct research in most of the major areas of the discipline, and students in both the MA and PhD programs have the opportunity to work with any one or more of them.
+The department is a dynamic group of 15 full-time faculty who teach and conduct research in most of the major areas of the discipline, and students in both the MA and PhD programs have the opportunity to work with any one or more of them.
 Particular strengths of the department include: applied sociology/evaluation research; family; education; race, class, and gender; medical sociology; urban sociology; and work and leisure.

 We invite you to meet our faculty and learn about their areas of research (and view their CVs), and view the list of recent publications and current research of both faculty and graduate students, several of whom have collaborated with faculty to produce refereed publications.
 Several of our faculty and graduate students also attend sociology conferences each year, including meetings of the American Sociological Association, the Mid-South Sociological Association, the Midwest Sociological Society, the Society for the Study of Social Problems, the Southern Sociological Association, and the Anthropologists and Sociologists of Kentucky, as well as the National Communication Association, among others.